by Dr. Lawrence Wilson

 1. Correct a yin body situation.
-This requires a nutritional balancing diet, in particular, although the entire program is extremely helpful.
+This requires a development diet, in particular, although the entire program is extremely helpful.

 2. Do not strain at the stool.
 Instead, relax when you go to the toilet, and do not be in a hurry.

 3. Correct constipation.
-It is not that hard to do with a nutritional balancing program, even in long-standing cases.
+It is usually not that hard to do with a development program, even in long-standing cases.

-Nutritional balancing.
-Most cases of hemorrhoids go away when one follows a nutritional balancing program.
-Please read a recent testimonial on this subject of a fairly severe case of hemorrhoids that went away completely on a nutritional balancing program.
+A complete development program.
+Most cases of hemorrhoids go away when one follows a development program.
+Please read a recent testimonial on this subject of a fairly severe case of hemorrhoids that went away completely on a development program.

 Galvanic current treatment.
-Severe cases of hemorrhoids may require a newer treatment using galvanic current that is applied with simple probes to the area.
-While I am not sure how this works, it can be very effective, painless and superior to surgery.
+Severe cases of hemorrhoids may respond well to a newer treatment using galvanic current that is applied with simple probes to the area.
+It can be very effective, and is more comfortable and easier than surgery.